-Anti-plateau zone.
-Orangetheory's class templates are broken down into endurance, strength, power and ESP (a combination of the three) days.
+Orangetheory's class templates are broken down into endurance, strength, power, and ESP (a combination of the three) days.
 The workouts change every single day to prevent plateauing and to avoid overworking specific muscles.
 Plus, I never get bored!

-I enjoy a challenge.
-Orangetheory promotes their healthy lifestyle and client improvement through fun challenges throughout the year.
+Orangetheory promotes its healthy lifestyle and client improvement through fun challenges throughout the year.
 Some are weeklong, month-long and sometimes, just a single day, but always have incentives.

-I get to play dress up.
-Wait, I get to wear neon sweatbands, scrunchies and leotards to the gym and workout only to '80s music?
+Oh, and I get to play dress-up?
+Wearing neon sweatbands, scrunchies and leotards to the gym and workout only to '80s music?
 Sign me up.

 I always joke that I'm “working in my orange zone" no matter what I'm doing.
 I believe Orangetheory has taught me a lot more than just how to row, but constantly reminds me that my ability to do anything is totally mental.